 The Federal Bureau of Investigation is the leading U.S federal law enforcement agency responsible for domestic or internal security.
 The FBI reports to not one but two members of the Cabinet of the United States: the U.S Attorney General, who is the executive head of the Department of Justice, and the Director of the National Intelligence.

 The FBI was established on July 26, 1908, as the ‘Bureau of Investigation, or BOI.
-It was not until 1935 that the bureau would change to its current name and become an independent agency under the Department of Justice.
+It was not until 1935 that the bureau changed its name to its current one and became an independent agency under the Department of Justice.
 However, its roots can be traced back to 1896, when the National Bureau of Criminal Identification was established to keep an extensive record of convicted criminals.

 The agency is headed by the director of the Federal Bureau of Investigation, who is appointed by the President of the United States with U.S Senate confirmation.
 The first director of the FBI was Stanley Finch.
 He held the office for more than three years.